Omkar-Pomendkar/mern-authentication/client/README.md

 3) Created git repository and push the Code
 4) Add routes and Create pages for Website like Home , Profile ,
 5) Add React ROuter Dom for Navigating
+6) Created a Server
+7) Connect to database using mongoose
+8)